leonklingele/tls13-spec/draft-ietf-tls-tls13.md

 hash, i.e., just the handshake hash at this point.

 In previous versions of TLS, the verify_data was always 12 octets long.
-In the current version of TLS, it is the size of the HMAC output for the Hash used for the handshake.
+In TLS 1.3, it is the size of the HMAC output for the Hash used for the handshake.

 Note: Alerts and any other record types are not handshake messages and are not included in the hash computations.

-Any records following a 1-RTT Finished message MUST be encrypted under the appropriate application traffic key {{updating-traffic-keys}}.
+Any records following a 1-RTT Finished message MUST be encrypted under the appropriate application traffic key as described in {{updating-traffic-keys}}.
 In particular, this includes any alerts sent by the server in response to client Certificate and CertificateVerify messages.